 David Jacob Harder is a Canadian interdisciplinary visual artist and curator.
 Born in Quesnel, British Columbia, he earned a BFA in Visual Arts, as well as a BA in Social History, from Thompson Rivers University in Kamloops, BC.
 David has shown in numerous public exhibitions across Western Canada and the US and continues to develop his work in his home in Wells, BC.

 The sculpture will be situated on the grounds of George Elliot Secondary School, 10241 Bottom Wood Lake Road, Lake Country, BC.
-The unveiling on April 7 is free event and open to the public.
-Ponderosa Sphere will be on display from April 7 – September 8 2018.
+Tired Sphere will be on display from August 10, 2019 – August 9, 2020.